qwertie/home/misc/Atlas-Shrugged-summary.md

 > "Which one?"

 > [...]
 "Don't let him fool you."
 The metallic voice was Dagny's and it was addressed to the leader.
-"He— is— John— Galt.
+"He—is—John—Galt.
 I shall report the proof to headquarters.
 You may proceed."

 > Galt turned to her as to a stranger.
 "Will you tell me now just who you are and what it was that you wanted here?"